friendly-bits/shell-scheduler/EXAMPLE-HAGEZI-FETCH.md

 	printf '\n'

-	# This example implements job termination via one of the helper libraries (selected automatically).
+	# This example implements job termination via the helper library (mechanism selected automatically).
-	# Depending on which library was selected, ${running_pids} may be empty string or not.
+	# Depending on which mechanism was selected, ${running_pids} may be empty string or not.
 	# In most cases, as long as automatic job termination is enabled,
 	#   non-empty ${running_pids} can be safely ignored.
 	printf '%s\n' "PIDs of jobs which might have escaped termination: ${running_pids:-<none>}"